dilyabareeva/quanda/README.md

 As an example, we will demonstrate the generation of explanations using `SimilarityInfluence` data attribution from `Captum`.
 #### Metrics Usage

-Next, we demonstrate how to evaluate explanations using the **Model Randomization** metric
+Next, we demonstrate how to evaluate explanations using the **Model Randomization** metric.

 <details>
 <summary><b><big>Step 1.
 Import dependencies and library components</big></b></summary>